-- The Permittee of the portable facility must submit a completed and signed "Portable Facility Notification of Intent to Begin Operation" form (ECY 070-36) no less than ten (10) days before beginning each operation at a new location.
+- The Permittee of the portable facility must submit a completed and signed "Portable Facility Notification of Intent to Beginning of Operation Notice" form (ECY 070-368) no less than ten (10) days before beginning each operation at a new location.
 The form must be sent to the appropriate Ecology regional office for where the site and operation is located.
 The Permittee must also complete requirements for new discharges (S12.A.2 and S12.A.3) if the new location will have a discharge to surface waters. - 2.
-Upon completion of the portable operation, the Permittee must restore all areas affected by the operation in accordance with the "Site Restoration" portion of the "Notice of Intent to Begin Operations" form (ECY 070-36) submitted to Ecology prior to beginning operations.
+The Permittee must submit a completed and signed "Portable Facility Notice of Completion of Portable Operations Notice" form (ECY 070-30ECY 070-30) to the Water Quality Permit Coordinator at the appropriate Ecology regional office when it has completed the following: